AdoptOpenJDK/openjdk-virtual-images/README.md

          vb.customize ["modifyvm", :id, "--memory", "4096"]

+Couple more reasons for the above failing are:
+* your system does not have the necessary free memory (4GB) at the time of execution
+* your system does not have the physical memory (4GB) at the time of execution

 This issue is resolved by commenting out this line (Ruby commenting convention: #) and re-running:

          vagrant up